onemorebruh/megara/README.md

 - [x] admin panel
 - [mvp] acces to the database via webpage
 - - [x] get 3 responses(not 1) and visualize them
+- - [x] editing files from admin page
-- - [ ] add new lines via webpage
+- - [x] delete lines via webpage
-- - [ ] delete lines via webpage
+- - - [ ] delete files via web page
-- - [ ] ability to add new admin ONLY via webpage
+- - [x] ability to add new admin ONLY via webpage

 [mvp] logic
 - [x] check for existing in db when registration